Murrumbeena railway station

-Murrumbeena railway station is a commuter railway station on the Pakenham and Cranbourne lines, part of the Melbourne railway network.
+Murrumbeena station is a railway station operated by Metro Trains Melbourne on the Pakenham and Cranbourne lines, both part of the Melbourne rail network.
 It serves the south-eastern suburb of Murrumbeena, in Melbourne, Victoria, Australia.

 Murrumbeena is an elevated premium station, featuring an island platform with two faces.
 It opened on 14 May 1879, with the current station provided in June 2018.